I know it’s a broad question and there’s no perfect way to answer it.

 So, when people find out about someone or something new, they’re keen to learn more.
 From my personal experience, Chinese people do this in a non-judgmental and innocent kind of way.
 They’re simply curious about the world.

-Perhaps this heightened sense of curiosity is due to the fact that China has been sealed off from the rest of the world for long periods of time over history.
+Perhaps this heightened sense of curiosity is due to the fact that China has been sealed off from the rest of the world for long periods of time throughout history.

 But even within Chinese society, locals can be inquisitive when it comes to what other Chinese are doing.